EricFillion/CMPE-327/Documentation/a1/Tests/r4-sell.md

 - Enter test_user’s password into element #password
 - Click element input[type = “submit”]
 -  open /
-- Enter test_ticket’s  name in the element #name
+- Enter TEST_TICKET’s  name in the element #name
-- Enter test_ticket’s quantity into the element #quantity
+- Enter TEST_TICKET’s quantity into the element #quantity
 - Enter "20210101" in the element #date
-- Enter  test_ticket’s price into the element #price
+- Enter  TEST_TICKET’s price into the element #price
 - Click element input[type = "sellform_submit"]
 - validate that the #message_info element shows "Successfully sold the ticket!"
 - open /logout

 ### R4.6 For any errors, redirect back to / and show an error message.
 Mocking:
-- Mock backend.get_user to return a test_ticket instance
+- Mock backend.get_user to return a TEST_TICKET instance
 - Mock backend.get_user to return a test_user instance
 Actions:
 - open `/logout`